huzaifarehman1/N_queen_problems/README.md

-The approch to solving it effeciently is to use "k best memory bounded random restart hill climbing search" To find the problem statement see rules.txt
+The approch to solving it effeciently is to use "random restart hill climbing search" To find the problem statement see rules.txt

-Approach — K-best memory-bounded random-restart hill-climbing search to Efficiently solve the problem (see rules.txt) using a hill-climbing local search enhanced with:
+Approach — random-restart hill-climbing search to Efficiently solve the problem (see rules.txt) using a hill-climbing local search enhanced with:

-a memory of the k best states seen so far, and

-random restarts seeded from this elite set (not purely random), while keeping memory bounded.
+random restarts seeded

 1. High-level idea
 Run a standard hill-climb from an initial state until you reach a local optimum (or termination condition).

-Maintain an elite set (size ≤ k) that stores the best k states discovered so far (sorted by objective).

-When a run gets stuck, restart from a state sampled from the elite set (optionally perturb it slightly).
+When a run gets stuck, restart  a state

-Continuously update the elite set with newly discovered good states.
+Continuously update the max_ for the best score

 Terminate when budget (time, iterations, or evaluations) is used up or when solution quality meets the target.

 Advantages:

-restarts are focused on promising regions (exploitation), not blind random starts (exploration),
+restarts are focused

-memory stays bounded (size k),
+memory stays bounded (size = 1),

-improves chance of finding global optimum while reusing good work.
+improves chance of finding global optimum